DistributedSystemsGroup/zoe/docs/config_file.rst

 --------

 The Zoe config file have a simple format of ``<option name> = <value>``.
 Dash characters can be use for comments.
-All Zoe processes use one single configuration file, called zoe.conf.
-It is searched in the current working directory and in ``/etc/zoe/``.
+All Zoe processes use a single configuration file, called zoe.conf.
+It is looked up in the current working directory and in ``/etc/zoe/``.

 Common options: